> Skip to content

 Back in Japan, a boyish, shaggy-haired staff artist named Shigeru Miyamoto designed a new game for the unsold cabinets featuring an angry gorilla and a small jumping man.
 Donkey Kong brought in $180 million in its first year alone and launched the career of a short, chubby plumber named Mario.

 Since then, Mario has starred in over two hundred games, generating profits in the billions.
-He is more recognizable then Mickey Mouse, yet he's little more than a mustache in bib overalls.
+He is more recognizable than Mickey Mouse, yet he’s little more than a mustache in bib overalls.
 How did a mere smear of pixels gain such huge popularity?

 Super Mario tells the story behind the Nintendo games millions of us grew up with, explaining how a Japanese trading card company rose to dominate the fiercely competitive video-game industry.